hugoTO/Azure-CycleCloud/nfs_standalone_implementation/README.md

 3. Fill in the information and click save

-4. Start the cluster and wait util it's set up
+4. Start the cluster and wait until it's set up

 5. Select to the NFS Sever node, and click ***Show Detail***